solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/06-Validation.md

 2. You may be presented with a "Welcome to Microsoft Azure" screen.
 Select **Cancel** (to dismiss it) or click **Get Started** (to take an introductory tour of the Azure Portal).

 3. You should be taken directly to the Resource Groups page for your subscription.
 In the list of resource groups, locate the one named `rg-postgresql-accelerator` (or, if you assigned a different name, find that one).
 This resource group was created for you as part of the `azd up` resource deployment.
-It contains all of the Azure resources required to build and deploy your AI-enable solution.
+It contains all of the Azure resources required to build and deploy your AI-enabled solution.

     !!! tip "You can use the search filter to reduce the number resource groups displayed."